Ailly-le-Haut-Clocher

-Ailly-le-Haut-Clocher is a commune in the Somme department in Hauts-de-France in northern France.
+Ailly-le-Haut-Clocher (Picard: Ailly-echl-heut-clotcher) is a commune in the Somme department in Hauts-de-France in northern France.

 Geography

 The commune liest about 25 km southwest of Abbeville, at the junction of the national road N1 and the departmental road D32.
 Part of the old region of Ponthieu, the town is situated on a large plateau.
 Only the slightest undulation of the land is noticeable.
 3 neighbourhoods can be distinguished: Ailly (the "centre") and the former hamlets of Famechon and Alliel.

 History

 The place name Ailly comes from the name "Alius", a Gallo-Roman, whose farm was located at the site of the present cemetery, on the national road.
 Aerial photography can pick out the farm boundaries.
 “Haut-Clocher” refers to the “high steeple”, because of the arrow-shaped characteristic of the church spire, that was used as an observation and triangulation point by the cartographers in charge of creating the Cassini maps of France in 1760.